jrichardsz-software-architect-tools/selenium-java-snippets/README.md

 # Selenium- Templates
 =================

-Useful templates of a browser automation framework and ecosystem.
+Useful templates of a browser automation framework and ecosystem with selenium and java.

 # Requirements